foreverfl/vscode/docs/datascience/data-science-tutorial.md

    This problem can be corrected by replacing the question mark with a missing value that pandas is able to understand.
 Add the following code to the next cell in your notebook to replace the question marks in the **age** and **fare** columns with the [numpy NaN](https://docs.scipy.org/doc/numpy/reference/constants.html?highlight=nan#numpy.nan) value.
 Notice that we also need to update the column's data type after replacing the values.

    > **Tip**: To add a new cell you can use the insert cell icon that's in the bottom left corner of an existing cell.
-Alternatively, you can also use the `kbstyle(Esc)` to enter command mode, followed by the `kbstyle(B)` key.
+Alternatively, you can also use the `Esc` to enter command mode, followed by the `B` key.

    ```python
    data.replace('?', np.nan, inplace= True)